-Imperative that we begin to communicate student achievement data throughout the year.
-Need to establish monthly parent connection newsletter to offer information on school-family connections and opportunities.
+It is imperative that we begin to communicate student achievement data throughout the year.
+Need to establish a monthly parent connection newsletter to offer information on school-family connections and opportunities.
 A need to connect to our community members is needed.